Quirico Pignalberi: Life

 During the onslaught that became World War I he worked as a medic on the frontlines (after being drafted) and after the war was stationed in Rome in 1920 as the rector of seminarians.
 He served as a novice master from 1925 first in Bagnoregio and then in the convent of San Lorenzo in Piglio where he served for almost five decades.
 He had been sent to a Franciscan house in 1919 in Capranica and then to Cave in Rome in 1920 before he was made as novice master.
 Pignalberi became a popular and sought after confessor and preacher who travelled across the region at the request of parish priests and bishops alike.
 He met with Maximilian Kolbe for the final time in 1937 when the priest returned from Japan to the Italian peninsula.
 The end of World War II saw him work for the reconstruction of communities and the search for lost or damaged assets as a result of the war.

 Father Pignalberi continued to cultivate a lifelong passion for repairing clocks and he liked to work with precision instruments and technologies that allowed him to craft and repair things.
 As such he participated in the European Exhibition of Cribs in Milan with an artistic crib that he himself made and received an award.
 In 1958 he took a pilgrimage to Lourdes.
 He travelled to Poland in 1971 in connection with the beatification of Maximilian Kolbe whom Pope Paul VI beatified and he visited the late priest's cell at the Auschwitz concentration camp.

-He suffered serious health issues as he aged and he was soon confined to a wheelchair though continued to work wherever it was possible for as long as he could manage to do so.
-He was admitted to the Hospital of Santo Spirito in Rome for pleurisy and then treated at a hospital in Anagni after he suffered from a fall at which point he was placed in a nursing home for greater care and rehabilitation.
+He had serious health issues as he aged, and was soon reliant on a wheelchair.
+Nevertheless, he continued to work wherever it was possible for as long as he could manage to do so.
+He was admitted to the Hospital of Santo Spirito in Rome for pleurisy and then treated at a hospital in Anagni after he had a fall at which point he was placed in a nursing home for greater care and rehabilitation.
 On 1 April 1979 he met Pope John Paul II who embraced the frail priest and recognized him as the last custodian of Maximilian Kolbe's life and works.